nerves-networking/mdns_lite/README.md

 ...
 ```

 Although `dig` is a lookup utility for DNS, it can be used to query `MdnsLite`.
-You can use the reserved ip address (`224.0.0.251`) and port(`5353`) when using `dig` to get mDNS responses.
+You can use the reserved ip address (`224.0.0.251`) and port(`5353`) and query the local domain.
 Or you can use the local hostname, e.g., `nerves-7fcb.local` of the host that is providing the mDNS responses along with port`5353`.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can